-They should be kept separate from other fish when breeding because they tend to be aggressive and fight to death.
+They should be kept separate from other fish when breeding because they tend to be aggressive and fight to the death.
 A temporary wall or another kind of border in the tank would be helpful enough.

-The size of the tank is also important when talking about Firemouth Cichlids because they tend to be territorial especially when they breed.
-This happens mostly with Cichlid fishes, Jaguar Cichlids tend to have similar characteristics.
+The size of the tank is also important when talking about Firemouth Cichlids because they tend to be territorial, especially when they breed.
+This happens mostly with Cichlid fishes.
+Jaguar Cichlids tend to have similar characteristics.
 The size also depends on the number of fish that you choose to have.
 They like to have extra space to move around.

 The young fish require an aquarium 4 feet in size, and the adult ones a minimum of 6 feet.
 It is recommended to add objects, for example, a flowerpot or wooden sheets, to use them as caves or even lay their eggs.

-Another option for them to lay the eggs would be either dried or fresh leaves(big surface area) or other PVC pipes, just make sure they have enough space to move around easily.
+Another option for them to lay the eggs would be either dried or fresh leaves(big surface area) or other PVC pipes.
+Just make sure they have enough space to move around easily.
 Having aquatic plants like Subwassertang or Bacopa Caroliniana in your tank gives them some extra space to lay and hide eggs.

 These fish need to have water with a low amount of nitrate and maintain these low levels.
 The saline levels are suggested to be maintained at 10% since this fish is from a freshwater habitat and requires a similar environment.

-Make sure to add plants that can withstand the damage of this fish, in this case, Saggitaria would be great.
+Make sure to add plants that can withstand the damage of this fish.
+In this case, Saggitaria would be great.
 The lightning amount should be moderate.
 The flow should be changed at least weakly since this fish tends to stay between the middle and bottom of the tank.